Andela: Funding

 On September 29, 2021, Andela announced $200M Investment led by Softbank Vision Fund 2 with participation from new investor Whale Rock and existing investors including Generation Investment Management, Chan Zuckerberg Initiative, and Spark Capital.
 Lydia Jett, founding partner at SoftBank Investment Advisers, joined Andela’s Board of Directors.
-The Series E financing valued the global engineering network at $1.5 billion.
+The Series E financing valued the company at $1.5 billion, making it the first unicorn talent marketplace.
+Andela is one of the seven unicorn companies founded in Africa.